syncfusion-content/javascript-docs/js/api/ejRangeNavigator.md

-Specifies the size of the majorTickLines in RangeNavigator
+Specifies the size of the majorTickLines in range navigator